Skip to Content

 Munising Tourist Park Campground

-We stayed at Munising Tourist Park, which is a municipal campground 3 miles west of Munising.
-This campground offers both modern and rustic campsites, many along the shores of Lake Superior.
+We stayed at Munising Tourist Park, a municipal campground 3 miles west of Munising.
+This campground offers modern and rustic campsites, many along the shores of Lake Superior.

-There is a beach with accessible access, a shower house, laundry facilities, and there is wifi available.
+There is a beach with accessible access, a shower house, laundry facilities, and wifi.

 Munising Tourist Park campground on Lake Superior